mattiasgalliano/ditto/README.md

 <h1>Ditto Chatbot 🤖</h1>

-Ditto is an LLM-powered chatbot in your terminal that can emulate any persona.
+Ditto is a flexible LLM-powered chatbot in your terminal that can emulate any persona.
 Have fun! :smile:

 <h2>Example</h2>